 Take a look at the following slide:

-This is a classic example of using a continuous element with separators.
-Pipe represents continuity while the beads ( glossy balls) represent milestones.
+This is a prime example of utilizing a continuous element with separators.
+The pipe symbolizes continuity, while the glossy beads represent significant milestones.

-The power of this idea can be taken forward to engage your audience.
+The potential of this concept can be harnessed to captivate and involve your audience.

 A Creative Alternative with Demo: